Regional Collaborative Platform

 Ms. Mohammed began her 35-year career in the private sector with architects and engineers responsible for the project management of health, education and public sector buildings.

-Ms. Alicia Bárcena took office as the Executive Secretary of the Economic Commission for Latin America and the Caribbean (ECLAC) on 1 July 2008.
+Mario Cimoli is the Acting Executive Secretary of the Economic Commission for Latin America and the Caribbean (ECLAC) since April 1, 2022.

 Luis Felipe López Calva